A FAIR File Format for Mathematical Software: Concluding Remarks

 \section{Concluding Remarks}

+The main point of our design is the lack of dependence on any particular programming language.
+This by itself sets it apart from \Julia's \texttt{Serialization.jl} or \python's \texttt{pickle} module.
 Converting mathematical data into \JSON objects, which are mere strings, always means an overhead.
 For long term storage space efficiency is often less relevant, while other features are more important.
 However, once data becomes so large that it hits physical bounds, e.g., as the capacity of a hard drive, it becomes mandatory to think about data compression.
-Via namespaces our approach allows to compress subtrees of the \JSON object and \Base binary to text encoding to obtain a new valid \JSON object.
+Via namespaces our approach allows to compress subtrees of the \JSON object and use \Base binary to text encoding to obtain a new valid \JSON object.
 A more thorough discussion is beyond the scope of the present article.